RIR360/development/journal/2025/august.md

 - Life will teach you hard things, don't ignore the teachings.
 - Avoiding those teachings will just caught you at worse times.
 - Mental pressure, health problem are a good set of tests you must go through.
+- You feel from emotion, but act from your logic, move rationally.